 Not-for-profit groups and charities can now apply for project funding that will address local community priorities through ClubGRANTS Category 1 funding.

-The 2018 Orange LGA ClubGRANTS funding applications open on Thursday 1 March 2018 and close on Friday 30 April 2018.
+The 2018 Orange LGA ClubGRANTS funding application period opened on Thursday 1 March 2018 and closed on Monday 7 May 2018.

 Category 1 Grant Applications from clubs are now open to community groups from the following sectors:

 The local area funding priorities for the Orange LGA in 2018 include children (0-14 yrs), young people (15-24 yrs), women, families, older people (55+), people from non-English speaking backgrounds, Aboriginals & Torres Strait Islanders, people with disability and emergency services.